404pilot/.dotfiles/README.md

 # update all repos in $(antigen list)
 $ antigen update

-# if there is a problem
+# if there is a problem; or a new plugin is used
 $ antigen reset

 # reload zsh config